What to Do After a Pennsylvania Truck Accident

 - Write down all visits with doctors and other healthcare providers and keep a journal of any symptoms or pain you experience.
 Also, get copies of all test results, medications, treatments, medical bills, and any other relevant medical information and insurance claim information.

 - Keep track of all expenses related to your injury, including prescription receipts, medical bills, logged mileage for trips to doctors’ offices or physical therapy appointments, and home care expenses.
 Record days of missed work (lost wages) or other activities in which you were unable to participate.

 If you have been hit by a truck, time is of the essence, and the best way to protect yourself is to contact an experienced truck accident attorney who will defend your rights and ensure that you are fairly compensated.

-Why Should I Hire a Truck Accident Lawyer?
+Why Should I Hire a Pennsylvania Truck Accident Lawyer?

 When truck crashes occur, trucking companies involved in the accident typically send representatives to handle everything at the scene of the accident so that they can limit their company’s liability.
 Many times trucking, hauling, and leasing companies dispute whose insurance will provide the victim with compensation.
 These companies’ representatives know that the ideal time to confront an accident victim is immediately following the event.

 In the aftermath of a truck accident, the traumatized victim will need to make important decisions that will impact their future.
 Grieving, anxious, and injured people are pressured by trucking and insurance companies’ tactics.
 By hiring a personal injury lawyer to handle your truck accident claim, you will be reassured that your claim will be protected.